w1ll14m64n/w1ll14m64n/README.md

 I ❤️ math, computer science, and creating.

-🔭 I’m currently learning ...
+🔭 I’m currently building with ...
-- Elixir and Phoenix Framework
+- Elixir and Phoenix
+- Vibecoding in windsurf and Claude Code

 <!--
 **w1ll14m64n/w1ll14m64n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.